betterlockscreen/betterlockscreen/README.md

 # disable systemd service
 systemctl disable betterlockscreen@$USER

 # Note: Now you can call systemctl suspend to suspend your system
 # and betterlockscreen service will be activated
 # so when your system wakes your screen will be locked.
 ```

+**Hint:** The systemd-unit expects betterlockscreen to be installed in "/usr/local/bin", so maybe you want to check or change this!

 ---